KeeganObonyo/SITAT/README.md

 4. Run the unit tests: ./manage.py test

-5. Run the project locally: python manage.py runserver
+5. Run the project locally: python manage.py runserver and Browse to [http://localhost:8080](http://localhost:8080/)

 #For Deployment